 In mild cases of epiretinal membrane where vision is not yet affected, treatment may not be required immediately; however, close monitoring is warranted.
 In more severe cases, epiretinal membranes and vitreous gel can be removed surgically via vitrectomy under a local anaesthetic.

-At Queensland Eye & Retina Specialists, our doctor will use the latest state-of-the-art precision equipment to help assess your eye.
+At Queensland Eye & Retina Specialists, our doctor will use state-of-the-art precision equipment to help assess your eye.
 Our specialist surgeon will then discuss an individualised treatment plan for your best visual outcome.

 As with all surgery, there are some risks involved which will be discussed with you at your consultation.